Heyyy friends! How was your weekend? Did you play in the snow?

 Or, you can throw them in cookies, like I did..

 ..like these banana chia cookies

 Or, perhaps you’re more of a bread person?
-Try this lemon poppy-chia seed bread.
-(Note: Mine does not look as pretty as hers, but it was tasty!).
+Try this banana chia seed bread with blueberries.

 Man on man, when it gets HOT again?
 THESE.
 And this and this for my sweet tooth!
 If you follow me on Pinterest (Bucket List Tummy), you’ll see I have a whole board devoted to chia seeds.
 That’s true love.